5 Business Essentials

 For those who choose the qualitative approach, their focus would place them on the opposite spectrum where they turn away from the concept of competing with others and focus their plans and resources towards investing in their business internally.
 This is an approach that would be highly reflected in the marketing approaches they choose.
 In such a case, it is more likely for them to invest in niche marketing rather than utilizing tools for vast marketing.
 For such businesses, their aim is to make a better product or service which will sell itself.
 Rather than focusing on numbers, they would be focusing on quality.

-Our world has changed dramatically the past decade and this has certainly shaken many of us to adjust and adapt.
-However, regardless the technical advances that are brought to light, there is one aspect of our lives that will always be a constant; the fact that we are human beings and all these advances are created and carefully crafted to work in sync with our basic human tendencies.
+Our world has changed dramatically in the past decade and this has certainly shaken many of us to adjust and adapt.
+However, regardless of the technical advances that are brought to light, there is one aspect of our lives that will always be a constant; the fact that we are human beings and all these advances are created and carefully crafted to work in sync with our basic human tendencies.

-These technologies get faster with every day, but they also adapt to us and the way we think and react.
+These technologies get faster every day, but they also adapt to us and the way we think and react.
 Changes may seem vast and fast, however, at the end of the day, these technologies are here to be utilized if chosen to, by us.

 If you are interested in finding out more about the work that bloggers do, make sure to check out my 10 tips on Becoming a blogger.
 For those who are interested in the workings of social media platforms, check out my article on the Pros & Cons of the most popular social media platforms.